Liumouliu/fourpt_relative_pose/README.md

 The code can be integrated into the OpenGV lib without much effort.

-To adapt to the interface provided by OpenGV lib, the rotation matrix provided by OpenGV store the euler angles:
+To adapt to the interface provided by OpenGV lib, the rotation matrix provided by OpenGV store the Euler angles:

 <pre>